Understanding The Parks Canada Lake Louise Shuttle (2025)

 Can You Park at Lake Louise?

-Unlike Moraine Lake, visitors are still able to park at Lake Louise.
-However, finding a parking spot at Lake Louise can be challenging from June to October, and to relieve the stress of parking at Lake Louise, Parks Canada has implemented a Lake Louise shuttle.
+Unlike Moraine Lake, visitors can still park at Lake Louise.
+However, finding a parking spot can be challenging from June to October, and to relieve the stress of parking at Lake Louise Lakeshore, Parks Canada has implemented a Lake Louise shuttle.

-That’s because visitors usually have to arrive well before 7:00 a.m. to secure a spot during the summer.
+Visitors usually arrive well before 7:00 a.m. to secure a spot during the summer.
 This requires quite an early rise if coming from Banff or Canmore.
 Parking at Lake Louise is rarely an issue during the shoulder season or winter.
-Parking at Lake Louise is not free, and paid parking is present from 3 a.m. to 7 p.m. between May 17 and October 14, 2024.
+Parking at Lake Louise is not free, and paid parking is present from 3 a.m. to 7 p.m. between May 17 and October 14, 2025.

 The parking fee is $36.75 per vehicle per day and $8 if you have a handicapped placard.
 You will also need a valid Parks Canada Pass for all National Parks in Canada.
 Parking overnight at Lake Louise is not allowed.